-Revenue recognition: Insurance contracts with member universities are for a one-year period beginning July 1 through June 30.
+Revenue recognition: Insurance contracts with member universities are for a one year period beginning July 1 through June 30.
 Premiums are determined on a member-by-member basis and are due at the beginning of each contract period and are recognized as revenue over the period of the contract.
-Premiums received in advance are amounts received in excess of amounts due and for which coverage has not yet been provided.
-Each premium includes an amount designated to cover administrative expenses of CALM, which is determined annually by the Board of Trustees.
+Each university's premium is based on its loss history for the last five years with the last three years having greater significance.
+Premiums received in advance are amounts received in excess of amounts due and for which coverage has not been provided.

+Each premium includes an amount designated to cover administrative expenses of CALM, which is determined annually by the Board of Trustees